Signed in as:

 Kristen Margiotta is a Delaware based contemporary oil painter whose passion for art is pervasive throughout her lifestyle.
-For over fifteen years, she has been exhibiting and selling her work, illustrating books, and actively participating in her local art community.
+For over eighteen years, she has been exhibiting and selling her work, illustrating books, and actively participating in her local art community.
 She has been an instructor of art since that time, instructing at a variety of locations including at the college level.

 “No one does RED like her ”- Scott Kirschner, painter, Arch Enemy Arts.

 “Wonderfully painted, big-eyed, and dark ”- Ray Nichols, owner Lead Graffiti (Letterpress Studio).

 “This was the most ambitious Delaware Fun-A-Day project I have seen completed ”. - Monika Bullette, co-founder Delaware Fun-A-Day.

 “ Kristen's children's book illustration style is completely unique.
 Cute, creepy, and full of minute detail, displaying Kristen's mastery of subtle light and shadow.
 When you see one of her originals, you know it's unmistakably hers.

 Her fine art easel paintings are bold, predominantly red and black, and full of emotion brought forth with confident, succulent brushwork not unlike the bravura of the great John Singer Sargent.
 Kristen’s forte is portraiture and she captures the true spirit of her sitters along with their accurateΩΩ likenesses.
 There’s an “old master” quality to these pieces, a chiaroscuro which demonstrates a knowledge of art history and a maturity in skill usually found in older artists.” - Mark Collins, Illustrator, Children's Book Author.